spacecatpixel/lokidocs/docs/Advanced/Cryptoeconomics.md

 ## Block Rewards

-A block reward is the reward created after a new block has been generated.
-The reward is then distributed to the peers in the network that helped facilitate the generation of the block.
+A block reward is the reward created when a new block has been generated.
+The reward is distributed to the peers in the network that helped facilitate the generation of the block.
 In most cases, the [miners](../Mining/MiningOverview.md) are the individuals who receive this reward as they collect and write transactions into blocks.

 [Proof-of-work](/Mining/MiningOverview/#proof-of-work) is used to ensure only 1 miner wins the right to embed transactions on the blockchain and thus only 1 miner will receive the reward.